 Channel Your Inner Cat-Cow

 Cat-cow stretch targets the lumbar region and offers the added benefit of an ab workout.
-Begin on your hands and knees with a neutral spine.
+Begin on your hands and knees with a straight spine.
 Look up as you inhale and drop your abdomen towards the floor.
 Then exhale as you round your back like an angry cat and drop your head down.
 During the exhale, pull your abs in tight to engage your core muscles.
-One round equals a rep so do 10 to 15 reps.
+One combined movement equals one rep — perform 10 to 15 reps.
 Rest for one minute and then repeat.

 Try the Rabbit